Radiative GRMHD simulations of puffy accretion discs: Numerical versus analytical models of sub-Eddington accretion: Introduction

 Another discrepancy between the observations and the thin disc model emerged just recently, with the polarimetric observations of XRBs using the Imaging X-ray Polarimetry Explorer \citep[IXPE, ][]{2022JATIS...8b6002W}.
 For example, observations of \texttt{4U 1630–47} in the soft state showed that current accretion disc models do not explain the high polarisation degree, despite providing a good spectral fit \citep{2024ApJ...964...77R}.

 Based on the work of \cite{Sadowski2016}, we performed simulations of a mildly sub-Eddington accretion disc to study its stability, properties, and observational signatures \citep{Lancova2019,Wielgus2022,2023AN....34430023L}.
 In contrast to the standard models of such a regime, we study a disc composed of material inflowing from a distant sub-Keplerian torus.
 The final disc, although sub-Eddington and supported radially by Keplerian rotation, remains thermally and viscously stable for a long time; however, it is no longer geometrically thin in the sense of the photospheric height and has a distinct vertical structure consisting of a dense core and a thick, opaque region surrounding it.
 Thus, we named this numerical solution the \textit{puffy accretion disc}.
+The puffy disc corresponds to the most luminous phase of a microquasar outburst, the thermal-component-dominated soft state.

 In this work, we study the vertical structure and other properties of the puffy discs and compare them with standard analytic models of thin and slim discs.
-We build on previously published papers, introducing the stabilising mechanism \citep{Sadowski2016}, the unique structure \citep{Lancova2019}, and the consequences for observational signatures \citep{Wielgus2022}.
+We build on previously published papers, introducing the stabilising mechanism \citep{Sadowski2016}, the unique structure \citep{Lancova2019}, and the consequences for observational signatures \citep{Wielgus2022,2023AN....34430023L}.
 We describe the inner vertical structure of the puffy disc and compare it with analytic models to show that although the puffy disc has some properties of a slim or thin disc, the overall structure is very different and reflects the complex behaviour of plasma under the influence of radiation and magnetic field.
 We compare simulations of four different values of mass accretion rates, with their properties summarised in \autoref{tab:sims}, but we focus mainly on simulation \texttt{S06}.

 The paper is organised as follows: in \autoref{sec:models}, we summarise the properties and current state of the analytic models of accretion.
 In \autoref{sec:koral}, we describe the \koral{} code and the simulation setup. \autoref{sec:puffy} discusses the general properties of the puffy disc, while \autoref{sec:alpha} focuses on the effective viscosity.
 Finally, \autoref{sec:conclusions} includes discussion and conclusions.